 1929 Beau Geste comes to life at His Majesty's Theatre in London.
 Charlton Mann and director Basil Dean adapted the play from the novel by P.C.
 Wren.
 Laurence Olivier is Beau guarding Fort Zindernauf until the last.

-1936 Picking up where her late husband, Florenz Ziegfeld, left off, Billie Burke produces the Ziegfeld Follies of 1936 with Bob Hope, Fanny Brice, Josephine Baker, Eve Arden and Judy Canova.
+1936 Picking up where her late husband Florenz Ziegfeld left off, Billie Burke produces the Ziegfeld Follies of 1936 with Bob Hope, Fanny Brice, Josephine Baker, Eve Arden, and Judy Canova.
 It runs 227 performances at the Winter Garden.

-1957 Eugenia starring Tallulah Bankhead plays at the Ambassador Theatre in New York.
-This Randolph Carter adaptation of Henry James' novel "The Europeans" will play only 12 performances.
-Herbert Machiz provides the brief direction.
+1957 Eugenia, starring Tallulah Bankhead, opens at the Ambassador Theatre.
+The Randolph Carter adaptation of Henry James' novel The Europeans plays only 12 performances.
+Herbert Machiz provides the direction.

 2006 Wendy Wasserstein, who dramatized the progress of her generation of women through a series of comic and rueful plays, including the Pulitzer Prize–winning The Heidi Chronicles, dies of lymphoma at age 55.